-In short, proximity to God’s direct presence in the Tabernacle/Temple requires utmost vigilance.
+Proximity to God’s direct presence in the Tabernacle/Temple requires utmost vigilance.

 Note: Some women today recoil from the language of impurity and from the idea that a natural occurrence in their body causes them to be impure.
-For this reason, it is important to study these chapters in the context of Leviticus and note that men and women’s bodies are equally subject to impurity.
+For this reason, it is important to study these chapters in the context of Leviticus and note that men's and women’s bodies are equally subject to impurity.
 The practical implication of this status is being barred from the Temple precinct and sacrificial worship while impure.
-It does not bar an impure person from the normal, daily and weekly rituals that make up our covenantal relationship with God.
+It does not bar an impure person from the normal daily and weekly rituals that make up our covenantal relationship with God.

-To summarize, there are three Biblical categories of impurity due to uterine blood which based on the verses brought in Leviticus 18 and 20, also sexually prohibit women to their partners.
-In other words, in the case of uterine blood, impurity equals sexual prohibition and purity equals sexual permission.
-This overlap between the worlds of purity/impurity laws and sexual prohibition laws will require close re-examination particularly as we move towards the era following the destruction of the Second Temple.
+Thus, there are three biblical categories of impurity due to uterine blood which, based on the verses brought in Leviticus 18 and 20, also render women prohibited women from sexual contact with their partners.
+In the case of uterine blood, impurity equals sexual prohibition and purity equals sexual permission.
+This overlap between the worlds of purity/impurity laws and sexual prohibition laws will require close re-examination, particularly as we move towards the era following the destruction of the Second Temple.

 Birthing Woman.
-A woman after childbirth follows a two-tiered system which first includes a period of time in which she is impure and sexually prohibited (7 days after the birth of a boy and 14 days after the birth of a girl).
-Following that period of time, any blood that the birthing woman continues to see is defined as “pure” blood and she is permitted sexually.
-However, she may not yet bring sacrifices to the Temple until 40 days after the birth of a boy or 80 days after the birth of a girl.
+A woman after childbirth is subject to a two-tiered system that first includes a period of time in which she is impure and sexually prohibited (7 days after the birth of a boy and 14 days after the birth of a girl).
+Subsequently, any blood that the birthing woman discharges until 40 days after the birth of a boy or 80 days is defined as “pure” blood and she is permitted to engage in sexual relations during this time.
+Only at the end of this period may she bring sacrifices to the Temple.

-Nidda describes a menstruating woman who is obligated to wait seven days from the onset of bleeding until immersing in the mikva.
-Today this referred to as Biblical Nidda.
+Niddah.
+A menstruating woman is obligated to wait seven days from the onset of bleeding until immersing in the mikvah.
+Today this is referred to as biblical niddah.

-Zava describes non-menstrual uterine blood that discharges from the woman’s body over a period of three days.
-She must wait until uterine blood ceases and then count seven clean days free of bleeding.
-If she wants to go the Temple, she is required to bring sacrifices.
+Zavah.
+Describes non-menstrual uterine blood that discharges from the woman’s body over a period of three days.
+A zavah must wait until uterine bleeding ceases and then count seven “clean days,” i.e., days in which there is no bleeding.
+If she wants to go to the Temple, she is required to bring sacrifices.

-One final note: Rabbinic interpretation added an additional category for women with one or two days of uterine bleeding who were neither Nidda nor Zava.
-This category was termed Zava Ketana (literally, mini Zava) since the Biblical text defines a zava as a woman “who bleeds for many days, not at the time of her Niddut or menses.”
+One final note: Rabbinic interpretation added an additional category for women with one or two days of non-menstrual uterine bleeding.
+This category was termed zavah ketanah (literally, mini-zavah) since the biblical text defines a zavah as a woman “who bleeds for many days, not at the time of her niddut or menses.”
 The rabbinic sages understood this to mean at least three days of bleeding.
-However, if a woman bled for one or two days (not Biblically significant), she might without awareness bleed for three days, at which point she would definitely become a zava.
-This led to the formulation of the mini Zava: If a woman saw one or two days of non-menstrual uterine blood, she had to wait one clean day (and immerse) in order to prove that she was not becoming a full-fledged zava.
+However, if a woman bleeds for one or two days (which is not biblically significant), she might, without awareness, bleed for three days, at which point she would definitely become a zavah.
+This led to the formulation of the mini-zavah: If a woman saw one or two days of non-menstrual uterine blood, she had to wait one clean day in order to prove that she was not becoming a full-fledged zavah and then immerse herself in a mikvah.

-Understanding this last category will help explain how a shift was made away from the Biblical categories and towards one uniform rabbinic law.
+Understanding this last category will help explain how a shift was made away from the biblical categories and towards one uniform rabbinic law.

 Laws of Impurity After the Temple was Destroyed